Our story dates back to 1907 and Ringtons still remains a family business today. Take a look at our journey through the years.

 Ringtons bought two motorised vehicles to assist with the deliveries and opened a new Head Office on Algernon Road in Byker, Newcastle Upon Tyne.
 Ringtons range also expanded to include the popular Chintz and Willow patterned ceramics.

-In 1972, Douglas' sons Johnnie & Douglas Jr took over at Ringtons and Johnnie's eldest son Nigel also joined the business as a Trainee Buyer.
+In 1972, Douglas’ sons Johnnie & Douglas Jr took over at Ringtons and Johnnie’s eldest son Nigel also joined the business as trainee buyer.

 Throughout the 80s, Nigel’s brothers Simon and Colin joined the business and were able to gain valuable and expert knowledge from all over the world.
 Over the next 30 years, the fourth generation of the Smith family brought in many changes, including the introduction of innovative vacuum-packing techniques and the construction of a custom-built factory in North Tyneside.

-Now, 111 years after Sam Smith began his business, we continue to deliver door-to-door over 260,000 customers throughout the UK.
-From humble beginnings in Newcastle Upon Tyne, we now have 35 offices across the country.
-Our sales people battle through all weathers to make sure that our customers get their regular delivery.
-With a wide range of products to choose from, our salespeople carry the well-known Ringtons basket to each customer's door.
+Now, 117 years after Sam Smith began the business, we continue to deliver door to door to over 220,000 customers throughout the UK.
+From humble beginnings in Newcastle Upon Tyne, we're now in our 5th generation of family members with 25 locations across the country.
+Our salespeople battle through all weathers to make sure that our customers get their regular delivery.

-We also provide the nations superior cafes, restaurants, hotels and workplaces with the best tea and coffee via our successful wholesale division, Ringtons Beverages.
-Our online store allows customers all over the world to get Ringtons deliveries, from our highest quality teas and coffees to our fantastic range of biscuits and sweet treats, and even stylish homeware pieces.
+We also provide the nations’ superior cafes, restaurants, hotels and workplaces with the best tea and coffee via our successful wholesale division.
+Our online store allows customers all over the world to get Ringtons deliveries, from our highest quality teas and coffees to our fantastic range of biscuits and sweet treats.